cabdonad/Wavelength-Visibility-Plot/README.md

 # Wavelength-Visibility-Plot
-This project explores the relationship between wavelength and visibility in a plotting.
+This project visualizes the relationship between wavelength and the visibility of light.
+It provides an interactive chart to explore the electromagnetic spectrum and understand which wavelengths are visible to the human eye.